2 Giving Ways to Make a Fresh Start in the New Year

 "Therefore encourage one another and build each other up." – 1 Thessalonians 5:11.

-About the author: Dolley Carlson has a heartfelt desire to equip women with creative solutions to meet the challenges they face on a day-to-day basis.
-Through her speaking ministry, From the Heart, Dolley has traveled the globe sharing messages of hope, encouragement and inspirational ways to nurture their relationships with friends, family and community.
-Also close to Dolley's heart is reaching out to adults from dysfunctional backgrounds.
+Dolley Carlson has a heartfelt desire to equip women, and adults from dysfunctional backgrounds, with creative solutions to meet the challenges they face on a day-to-day basis.
+Through her speaking ministry, From the Heart, Dolley has traveled the globe sharing messages of hope, encouragement and inspirational ways to nurture their relationships with friends, family, and community.
 Dolley was honored to be a participant at Dr. Billy Graham's Amsterdam 2000.
-She and her husband, Tom, have been married more than 25 years, have two grown daughters, and reside in Southern California.
+She and her husband, Tom, have been married more than 35 years, have two grown daughters, and reside in Southern California.
+You can reach Dolley on her website.